run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-exec.md

 --backward-compatibility | -b

 >   Backward compatibility mode to provide support for Jobs created with older versions of the CLI.
-See <a href="https://support.run.ai/hc/en-us/articles/360013546920-Migrating-to-Permission-Aware-CLI" target="_self">here</a> for further information
+See [Migrating to Permission Aware CLI](../Command-Line-Interface/Migrating-to-Permission-Aware-CLI.md) for further information

 --loglevel (string)